Nichole Palmer

 Since graduating with her Master of Fine Arts degree, this Gary, Ind. native has edited and ghostwritten books for years before penning her own, Standing in the Gap: Power of the Prayer Line, co-written with Janice Moss-Woods and Velma Hawkins.
 The book was published in 2015 through West Bow Press, a division of Thomas Nelson and Zondervan.

-As a playwright and poet, Nichole’s spoken word piece I Will Breathe has been featured at The Bridge PHL Theatre Festival in October 2020 and in the Lift Every Voice Black Women Speak Monologue Festival through Fantasy Theatre Factory and Sandrell Rivers Threater in February 2021 along with her latest monologue Step To Me.
-Her newest play Corona Connection appeared in the One Minute Play Festival with the Kitchen Theatre Company in Ithaca, NY.
+As a playwright and poet, Nichole’s full-length commissioned play Prophesy to the Bones and Other Stories Black Folx Whisper debuted in May 2022 at the Armour Street Theatre in Davidson, NC by the Davidson Community Players.
+Her spoken word piece I Will Breathe has been featured at The Bridge PHL Theatre Festival in October 2020 and in the Lift Every Voice Black Women Speak Monologue Festival through Fantasy Theatre Factory and Sandrell Rivers Threater in February 2021 along with her latest monologue Step To Me.
+Her play Corona Connection appeared in the One Minute Play Festival with the Kitchen Theatre Company in Ithaca, NY.
 Other of her plays have appeared in Los Angeles at the Tamarind Theatre, the Gascon Centre Theatre, and the Hudson Theatre.
-She previously co-wrote the N.A.A.C.P.-award winning one-woman show Turning Pointsfor actor Cleo King (MAGNOLIA) and actor/director/producer Bill Duke (PREDATOR, DEACONS FOR DEFENSE).
+She previously co-wrote the N.A.A.C.P.-award winning one-woman show Turning Points for actor Cleo King (CHICKEN & BISCUITS) and actor/director/producer Bill Duke (PREDATOR, DEACONS FOR DEFENSE).